s1ntaxe770r/SSH-dockerfile/README.md

 * default user and password is test

-i also wrote about it [here](https://dev.to/s1ntaxe770r/how-to-setup-ssh-within-a-docker-container-i5i)
+i also wrote about why you'd want to do this here [here](https://dev.to/s1ntaxe770r/how-to-setup-ssh-within-a-docker-container-i5i)

 ## Building the image